 Emergency FoodThe Emergency Food Program offers a 5-day supply of necessary grocery items, including meats, to individuals living in our service area.
 Families may receive Emergency Food six times during the fiscal year (July 1-June 30).
 While services may be utilized once a week for six weeks, it is recommended that visits be spread out to ensure help will be available when needed.

-Preschool ProgramThis program offers 20 nutritious breakfasts, lunches, healthy snacks, milk (when available), and juice, in the form of bagged groceries.
+Preschool ProgramThis program offers 20 nutritious breakfasts, lunches, healthy snacks, milk (when available), and juice (when available), in the form of bagged groceries.
 It is available to any family participating in our Emergency Food program.
 Families commit to picking up the food once a month until the child is old enough to attend school full time.

-Senior OutreachThis program offers twelve 20-22 lb. bags of food (one each month of the year) to any and all senior households in Hampden County.
-The seniors also receive a choice of EITHER a traditional Thanksgiving OR Christmas dinner, AND Easter dinner each year.
+Senior OutreachThis program offers twelve 20-22 lb. bags of food (one each month of the year) to any and all low-income senior households in Hampden County.
+Seniors must bring current, postmarked mail and verification of household income on their first visit of any fiscal year (July 1-June 30).